 WON’T YOU BE MY NEIGHBOR?

-Follow along, because there will be a quiz: The Does live next to the Roes for years and years.
-The Does move, and the Smiths move in.
+Follow along, because there will be a quiz: The Does lived next to the Roes for years and years.
+Then, the Does moved, and the Smiths move in.
 The Roes move and the Joneses move in.
 The Smiths sell to the Johnsons, and the Joneses sell to the Browns.

 And all this time, there was a nice old hedgerow between the two houses, and the neighbors jointly and lovingly maintained it.
 A couple of stately elms stood on the Roes’ side of the hedge, and they raked under them, had them trimmed, and mulched around their bases.

 After 30 or 40 years passed, the Johnsons sold to Alice Avarice.
 The first thing she did was have the property surveyed.
 Lo and behold, the hedgerow was not the boundary between the properties.
 Instead, the line was 10 yards to the other side, meaning that the two elm trees had never belonged to the Roes and their successors, but always to the Does and their successors.

 Something just doesn’t seem, well, seem very fair about the whole thing.
 “The law’s the law,” Alice cackled as she erected the chain-link fence along the new property line.

 Of course, it is, which is the whole point of this blog.
 But exactly what does the law say about Alice’s claim?